 Cuba's nationalization process occurred between 1959 and 1968 and included different legal procedures, such as confiscation, forced expropriation by a judicial or administrative authority with compensation, and intervention by state agencies prior to confiscation and nationalization of the private property:

 First stage (1959-1960).
 Confiscations of the property of alleged officials of the Batista government and collaborators with that government and subsequent confiscations of the property of alleged counter-revolutionaries.

 Second stage (1959-1963).
 Agrarian and Urban Reforms.
-Expropriation of American, Other Foreigner and Cuban-owned interests.
+Expropriation of American, other foreign and Cuban-owned interests.

 Third stage (1961-1968).
 The Revolutionary Offensive.
 The Cuban government announced that all private business, with the exception of a few small agricultural businesses would no longer be allowed to operate.

 recognizes that a taking gives rise to a right to fair compensation;